Menu Close

 Technology in Dance

-Across all dance genres, technology is employed onstage in a myriad of ways.
-Among the examples shared here, innumerable possibilities are evident.
+Across all dance genres and throughout the Pillow’s history, technology has been employed onstage in a myriad of ways.
+Within the examples shared here, endless possibilities are made evident.

 -